LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV3.md

 **Reasoning 2:**

-Because the increased contact between persons spreads the virus easier, a greater number of people become infected initially but recover and remain immune to the disease.
+Because the increased contact between persons spreads the virus faster, a greater number of people become infected initially but recover and remain immune to the disease.
 Because of the initial outbreak infects more people, more people are rendered immune to the disease.
 This slows and eventually halts the spread of the virus, preventing the epidemic from lasting too long.
+This contradicts the hypothesis and proves that the hypothesis is wrong.
 However, this causes a sudden surge in projected infectious population and risks overwhelming hospitals, as well as exposing more people to the virus, increasing total projected deaths.

 ## Strengths & Limitations